Lucia's Blog: 2022-07-10

 4. Those who are pure in heart strive to do the will of God as written in His Word.

-5. The pure heart is devoted to God, for such a heart knows that he cannot call on the Lord with an impure heart.
+5. A pure heart is devoted to God, for it knows that it cannot call on the Lord with an impure heart.

 6. The pure heart trusts in God and honors Him instead of seeking the things of this world for pleasure.